chriscamacho/runz80/readme.md

 intellectual exercise.
 Its main feature will be to have the ability to use devices provided by plugins.

-The idea is that each plugin will have its own configuration that will define what memory area (and/or IO ports) its responsible for
+The idea is that each plugin *instance* will have its own configuration that will define what memory area (and/or IO ports) its responsible for

 The user will then be able to "build" their own Z80 system by including